vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 Network Protection on Microsoft Defender for Endpoint is now generally available.
 Network protection provides protection against rogue Wi-Fi related threats, rogue hardware like pineapple devices and notifies the user if a related threat is detected.
 Users also see a guided experience to connect to secure networks and change networks when they're connected to an unsecure connection.

-**This feature is now enabled by default for all users.** As a result, users will be able to see the Network Protection Card in the Defender for Endpoint iOS app along with App Protection and Web Protection.
+**This feature is now enabled by default for all users.** As a result, users are able to see the Network Protection Card in the Defender for Endpoint iOS app along with App Protection and Web Protection.
 Users are also required to provide **Local Network** permission.
 This permission is needed to enhance the existing rogue wifi detection.
-Admins can change the default value for the Network Protection feature if they decide not to use it via the Intune App Configuration policies.
+Administrators can change the default value for the Network Protection feature if they decide not to use it via the Intune App Configuration policies.

 There are also several admin controls to offer flexibility, including privacy controls to configure the data that's sent by Defender for Endpoint from iOS devices.
 For more information, read [Configure Network Protection](ios-configure-features.md#configure-network-protection).